Larabee0/VECS/README.md

 In both cases for the green and orange sections show a low self time to total cpu time ratio.
 This indicates the cost of the method is low, but it is being called a lot.
 These operation would benefit from parallelisation then.
 In both cases this makes sense, as they are mostly memory copy operations.

-Looking at hte blue area, the results are similar to teh subdivide, a relatively low self time but high total time.
+Looking at the blue area, the results are similar to teh subdivide, a relatively low self time but high total time.
 Indicating the actual cost to run raise mesh once is small, it is just being called a lot.
 Digging into raise mesh, the noise filter Evaluate calls are what occupy a vast majority of the total cpu time for this method, and within these the noise3Dgrad.snoise operation is the big cost.
 This is the simplex noise algorithim.
 Once again like the subdivider, this whole operation would benefit from parallisation.